Kamikaze (Twista album)

 Kamikaze is the fourth studio album by American rapper Twista.
 It was released on January 27, 2004, by Atlantic Records.
 The album reached the top of the US Billboard 200 chart in early 2004, after the success of its lead single, "Slow Jamz".
 It sold 312,000 units in its first week of sales, and received generally positive reviews from critics.
-It is Twista's most successful album, being certified Platinum by the RIAA.
+It is Twista's most successful album, being certified double platinum by the RIAA.

 Background

 On his website, Twista stated that he made Kamikaze to show that he was still true to the ideals that he had when he started out.
 "I represent for the MCs that have skills, not just make music for the hell of it.
 I take the time to concentrate.
 Otherwise, I could have 10 albums out there, easy.
 I could sit down all day and write something.
 But I write when I get in a zone more than writing because I’ve got to do this.
 I represent the artists that keep it true to what really is, to be able to make rappers want to write."

 "I want to show the streets that I'm back and that I'm true to the game.
 Musically, I want to show that I'm still out here doing my thing.
 After all the people that were out when I was out years ago fell off, I’m still out here competing with the shorties.
 I also want to gain platinum success.
 It's something that I haven't done."

 The song "Sunshine" contains the backing track from Lovely Day by Bill Withers.

 The song "Overnight Celebrity" contains a sample of the Lenny Williams' 1978 song "Cause I Love You".